ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Enderian</summary>

 + Enderians have increased height and reach.
-+ Enderians will dodge incoming projectiles after a cooldown period.
++ Enderians will dodge incoming projectiles.
-+ Teleporting with an ender pearl grants a temporary period of invincibility against suffocation.
++ Teleporting with an ender pearl grants an invincibility window against suffocation.
 + Enderians can use Silk Touch on blocks if they are not holding any tools.

 </details>